Politics of Albania: Parties

 Albania has a multi-party system, with numerous parties in which no one party often has a chance of gaining power alone, and parties must collaborate in order to form coalition governments.
 The two major parties are the Socialist Party of Albania (PS) and the Democratic Party of Albania (PD).
 Albania also has a number of minor parties.
-Following is a list of political parties with elected representation at the national level in the Parliament following the general parliamentary elections of 2013.
+Following is a list of political parties with elected representation at the national level in the Parliament following the general parliamentary elections of 2021.

+In the 2023 Albanian local elections the Democratic Party of Albania (PD) were not allowed to register their candidates, a court upheld that decision accordingly the Socialist Party of Albania (PS) won most seats.

 Foreign policy

-Foreign policy are conducted through the Ministry of Foreign Affairs in Tirana.
+Foreign policy is conducted through the Ministry of Foreign Affairs in Tirana.
 Albania maintains a network of 50 diplomatic missions abroad and holds relations with more than 115 countries.
 It is a member of the North Atlantic Treaty Organization (NATO), United Nations (UN), Council of Europe, International Monetary Fund (IMF), World Bank and several others.
-The citizens of the country has a visa-free or visa on arrival access to 98 countries and territories, ranking the Albanian passport 55th in terms of travel freedom according to the Henley visa restrictions index.
-Today, Albania maintains strong diplomatic relations with countries like United States, Italy, Brazil, Greece, Austria, Croatia, China, Germany, Portugal, United Kingdom, Turkey, Kuwait and Switzerland.
+Citizens of the country have visa-free or visa on arrival access to 98 countries and territories, with the Albanian passport ranking 55th in terms of travel freedom according to the Henley visa restrictions index.
+Today, Albania maintains strong diplomatic relations with such countries as the United States, Italy, Brazil, Greece, Austria, Croatia, China, Germany, Portugal, the United Kingdom, Turkey, Kuwait and Switzerland.

-Since the collapse of Communism in 1990, the country has extended its responsibilities and position in European and international affairs, supporting and establishing friendly relations with other nations.
-The main objectives are the Accession of Albania to the European Union, the International recognition of Kosovo, the recognition of Expulsion of Cham Albanians, helping and protecting of the rights the Albanians in Montenegro, Macedonia, Greece, southern Serbia, Italy and the Albanian diaspora.
+Since the collapse of communism in 1990, the country has extended its responsibilities and position in European and international affairs, supporting and establishing friendly relations with other nations.
+The main objectives are the accession of Albania to the European Union; the international recognition of Kosovo; the recognition of the expulsion of Cham Albanians; and helping and protecting the rights of Albanians in Montenegro, Macedonia, Greece, southern Serbia, Italy and the Albanian diaspora.

 Furthermore, the country became one of the first eastern European countries to join the North Atlantic Treaty Organization.
 Politicians of Albania considered admission to NATO as a top priority for the country.
 Since 1992, it has been extensively engaged with NATO, and has maintained its position as a stability factor and a strong ally of the United States and European Union in the troubled and divided region of the Balkans.
 At the April 2008 summit in Bucharest, NATO agreed to the accession of Albania and Croatia.
 One year later in April 2009, both countries joined the alliance.
 Although, the country received candidate status for the European Union membership in 2014, based on its 2009 application.
 Today, Albania plays a central role in the negotiation of the Berlin Process.